Skip to main content

 Overview

 The Single Unified Safeguarding Review (SUSR) is a single review process incorporating all reviews in Wales.
 This ensures affected families can expect a swift and rigorous review process.
 The SUSR eliminates the need for families to take part in several reviews.
-This will reduce the trauma and time in getting a decision.
+This will reduce the trauma and allow learning to be identified and acted upon sooner.

-The criteria for SUSR needs to meet one of the following:
+The criteria for conducting an SUSR needs to meet one of the following:

 • Adult Practice Review